AT&T Developer

 2. Scroll down System variables to Path and select Edit.

-3. Add new paths to adb.exe, ffmpeg.exe.
+3. Add new path to the ffmpeg/bin folder.

 1. On the device, go to Settings>About Device>tap on "Build Number" five times.
 This enables the developer options menu which is available in the default settings page.